Welcome to today's edition of the Rush 24-7 podcast.

 We're back.

-Rushlin ball open line Friday on Tuesday.
+Rushlin Ball open line Friday and Tuesday.

 You think?

-That's exactly my my my point here, folks.
+That's exactly my point here, folks.

-We can't find any light hearted news.
+We can't find any lighthearted news.

 Look, let me try this.